verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

     EOF
     ```

 1. Obtain the credentials for scraping metrics from the managed cluster.
-Use the following instructions to output the credentials to a file named `managed1.yaml` in the current folder.
+Use the following instructions to write the credentials to a file named `managed1.yaml` in the current folder.
    ```
    $ export KUBECONFIG=$KUBECONFIG_MANAGED1
    $ echo "prometheus:" > managed1.yaml